 The staff at Mbahe Farm treat their guests as if they are party of the Mtuy family and they work hard to ensure that your stay is as comfortable as possible.
 From morning wake up calls to delicious meals and guided hikes around the foothills, the staff at Mbahe Farm is here to meet your every need.

 Wilson Mosha (Mountain Guide and Host at Mbahe Farm)

-Wilson has guided a countless number of clients to the summit of Mount Kilimanjaro and has reached the summit himself over 1,000 times.
+Wilson has guided countless numbers of clients to the summit of Mount Kilimanjaro and has reached the summit himself hundreds of times.
 He now works primarily as the host at Mbahe Farm, where he treats the guests as if they were his family.
 Wilson is an excellent conversationalist who used to work as a secondary school science teacher.

 Valerian Mtuy (Groundskeeper)

 Valerian Mtuy, better known as Master, was SENE’s very first employee.
-He has been working as the groundskeeper at Mbahe Farm for over fourteen years.
+He has been working as the groundskeeper at Mbahe Farm for more than sixteen years.
 In addition to his many responsibilities, Master has helped build the beautiful guesthouses and maintains the organic gardens at Mbahe.
 Master has lived in the village of Mbahe his whole life, and he returns home every evening to spend time with his wife and five children.